Modnark/bhlegacylinuxlauncher/README.md

 # bhlegacylinuxlauncher
-Linux launcher for legacy brick-hill client
+Linux launcher for the legacy brick-hill client

 # Requirements